 Roasted Ham or Jamón Planchado?

-I don’t remember a Christmas in Caracas, the city where I was born and raised, in which there was no roasted ham with pineapple.
+I don’t remember a Christmas in Caracas, where I was born and raised, without roasted ham with pineapple.
 In my grandparents’ times, hams were seared with super hot irons and then roasted and glazed.
-Because of the irons, we call this glazed ham jamón planchado, which means “ironed ham.”
+Because of the irons, we call this glazed ham jamón planchado (ironed ham.)

-Then, it became popular to order the hams already roasted from the bakeries, a business usually controlled by the Portuguese bakers.
-There, hams were garnished with pineapple, maraschino cherries, and spiked with cloves all over the place.
+Then, it became popular to order the hams already roasted.
+The place to order them where the bakeries, a business usually controlled by Portuguese bakers.
+There, hams were garnished with pineapple slices and maraschino cherries and spiked with cloves everywhere.

-Then, came the mass production of the hams advertised on TV to the rhythm of gaitas and aguinaldos (Christmas carols.)
+Then came the mass production of the hams.
+They were advertised on TV to the rhythm of gaitas and aguinaldos (Christmas carols.)
 Close to Christmas, most companies gave roasted hams to their employees as a present for the Holiday season.

 So today’s recipe is inspired by the hams from my childhood in Caracas.
 Those hams perfumed our homes with aromas of spices and sweet pineapple.
-They were a main dish at the Christmas table and the delicious perniles (pork legs) my grandma Ligia roasted.
+They were a main dish at the Christmas table and the delicious perniles (roasted pork legs) my grandma Ligia used to make.
 They could be eaten warm or at room temperature.

 How To Roast a Ham with Pineapple and Spices

-These days, roasting a Jamón planchado is the easiest thing in the world, among other things, because you DO NOT have to “iron” anything.
-Here in the United States, it is even easier because the hams are already spirally sliced.
+These days, roasting a Jamón planchado is a breeze, among other things, because you DO NOT have to “iron” anything.
+It is even easier here in the United States because the hams are already spirally sliced.
 Making this ham involves four straightforward steps:

 - Garnish the ham with the pineapple slices, the maraschino cherries, and the cloves.